George Cooper (footballer, born 1996): Plymouth Argyle (loan)

 On 29 August 2019, Cooper joined League Two side Plymouth Argyle on a season-long loan deal.
 He played the majority of the season at left wing-back, and finished the season with a recorded 12 assists, as Argyle were promoted to League One.

 Upon his return to Peterborough, Cooper was transfer-listed and left out of Posh's 'Salary Cap Squad', along with George Boyd, Jason Naismith and Louis Reed.

 Plymouth Argyle

 On 2 September 2020, Cooper re-joined Argyle, this time permanently, for an undisclosed fee.
 He signed a three-year contract.

 Chesterfield

 On 27 June 2022, Cooper's contract at Plymouth Argyle was cancelled by mutual consent and he subsequently joined Chesterfield on a free transfer.

 Warrington Rylands

 On 24 February 2023, Cooper signed for Northern Premier League Premier Division club Warrington Rylands.

+Preston Lions

+On 19 June 2023, Cooper signed for National Premier Leagues Victoria 2 club Preston Lions.

+West Didsbury & Chorlton

+A year later, in June 2024, Cooper returned to English non-league football, signing for North West Counties Football League Premier Division side West Didsbury & Chorlton.